 In fact, this blue is similar to natural robin’s egg blue!
 What a lovely color!

 Most food colorings are made with artificial dyes and lots of chemicals.
 Unless you buy one of the natural food dyes, such as McCormick Nature’s Inspiration Food Colors or India Tree Nature’s Colors, both of which used vegetable based colorants.

 This recipe for how to use blueberries is just one of the many ways to dye eggs with natural ingredients.
-Get my free printable list of natural Easter egg dyes.
+Check out these five gorgeous natural Easter egg dye recipes.

 Do I Have to Use Vinegar?

 Yes.
 Just like with many egg-dyeing recipes, vinegar is necessary to prep the egg shell to absorb the dye.

 Yes, just like with any dyed Easter eggs you can refrigerate them.
 However, all dyed Easter eggs, no matter if they use artificial or natural dyes, will start to look a little different after being in the refrigerator for a few days.
 The colors could become splotchy or start running.

 Yes, you can use frozen blueberries.
 Simply boil them in water as you would fresh blueberries based on this recipe.